How to Lead When the Future is Unclear (Part 2)

 Lai: The biggest push back on this is always: “I don’t have time to do all this research and ask all these questions.”
 But I don’t buy it.
 I mean, I get that senior execs are busy.
 And I’m not asking people to devote hours to do this.
 But I think there really is no excuse for not being well informed and not taking the time to develop a strong point of view about the business.

-Appian: Some business experts say that strategy is stuck.
-They say that change is the new normal but lots of business leaders are stuck in strategies designed for yesterday’s economy.
-Do you agree with that argument?
+Appian: Some pundits argue that strategy is stuck, and that many business leaders are trapped in strategies designed for yesterday’s economy.
+What do you make of that argument?

 Lai: I would say yes and no. Let me explain.